PabloELara/E3WS/README.md

 ## Run E3WS
 Time to monitor earthquakes.
 An example of how E3WS works is in the 'real_time/' folder.
 E3WS detected the M5.6 earthquake of January 7, 2022 in Lima, Peru.
-The first E3WS estimate was M5.33 for 3 seconds P-wave.
+The first E3WS estimate was M5.3 based on the first 3 seconds of P-wave.
 Continuous updates converged to M5.6 and are placed in the results/ folder.

 -----------------------------------------